ppliatniou/datastorage/README.md

 In other terminal window activate environment and run celery worker:

-> celery -A sandboxpy worker -l debug
+> celery -A datastorage worker -l debug

 # testing